josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 A Mutable Data Structure can hold up to a 1000 entries and contain a maximum of 1 MB of data.

-To create and retrieve a Mutable Data structure handle you will need to pass three parameters to it: your app handle, a 32 length buffer (this can be a hash of a particular string with `safeCrypto.sha3Hash`) and its type tag.
+To create and retrieve a Mutable Data Structure handle you will need to pass three parameters to it: your app handle, a 32 length buffer (this can be a hash of a particular string with `safeCrypto.sha3Hash`) and its type tag.
 A type tag is a number that is used to differentiate between the different levels of the Mutable Data Structures.

-There are three types of Mutable Data structures: Public (websites), Private (private files) and Shared (cross-website messaging groups).
+There are three types of Mutable Data Structures: Public (websites), Private (private files) and Shared (cross-website messaging groups).

 Mutable Data Structures support: inserting, mutating and setting permissions.

 #### Shared Mutable Data

 // Great Reference <https://forum.safedev.org/t/safe-network-api-getting-started-draft/726> and video by Hunter Lester here <https://youtu.be/E80IH8mCKaw>
 // Need to explain better and verify
 // This is probably wrong and will be updated later

-When you set up a public Mutable Data structure only the app info you set it up with is given access to modify it unless you use Shared Mutable Data.

-Shared Mutable Data is a public Mutable Data Structure that can be used for collaborative purpose across different websites (with different app infos), like a collaborative messaging group in Chaty.

 \*App Info is the parameter in the intialise function, Hunter Lester's video goes through what happens.

+When you set up a Mutable Data Structure only the app info you set it up with is given default access to modify it.

+Shared Mutable Data requests access to a given Mutable Data Structure that the user created.

+Shared Mutable Data can be used across different websites (with different app infos), like a collaborative messaging group in Chaty.

 ### Immutable Data